Arnold-n/Covid-CO2/README.md

 - Sensirion SCD30 version with battery (will be uploaded later)

 The STL files can be viewed in a 3D viewer on https://www.thingiverse.com/thing:4712931/files

+## Known issues

+- Tasmota script seems to hang (no OLED update, no MQTT update) approximately once/month, unclear whether this is caused by sw or hw

+## Wish list

+- Horizontal display scrolling of graph using SSD1306 scroll command
+- Data logging (data is not stored while WiFi is unavailable, for example during store visit)
+- LED dimming (for now, can be done via Tasmota console using LedPwmMode \<dimfactor\>)
+- OLED dimming to increase OLED lifetime (Tasmota command doesn't work on my OLED)